 Saigon War Remnants Museum

 “The drawing competition attracts some 100,000 children each year, from which the War Remnants Museum – dedicated to the history of the so-called American War – collects 2,000 to 3,000 pictures created by children aged 5 to 15.
 Their art is poignant testimony to the legacy of war on children generations removed from the actual fighting.
 It illustrates the hope for peace that fills the hearts of young people worldwide.”

 Green Drawing Lines Contest

 “Speak Peace: American Voices Respond to Vietnamese Children’s Paintings is a traveling exhibition of artworks by children from Ho Chi Minh City (Saigon).
-Exhibitions of the original artworks produced by Vietnamese children traveled to major cities in Denmark and Japan.
+Exhibitions of the original artworks produced by Vietnamese children traveled to major cities in Japan and Denmark.
 In 2011, the exhibit arrived on a multi-city tour of the United States.
-The exhibit is an opportunity to consider the impact and long-term effects of war on the psyche of a nation and its children, and reflect on the similar impact of current conflicts around the world.”
+The exhibit provides an opportunity to consider the impact and long-term effects of war on the psyche of a nation and its children, and reflect on the similar impact of current conflicts around the world.”